Headout is a brand trusted by millions of guests worldwide offering curated experiences to enjoy this attraction.

 No, all Galata Tower tickets include access to all levels of the tower and the Galata Tower Museum.
 You do not need separate tickets to browse through the medieval artifacts and restored miniatures.
 Make sure to stop by the interactive exhibits for a more comprehensive understanding of the watchtower and its role in Istanbul’s past.

 Book Galata Tower afternoon walking tours and go on a tour around the Galata and Genoese districts.
 The tour includes an expert, English-speaking guide to acquaint you with the history of the area.
-Look out for the monumental silhouette of the watchtower and admire its conical top from the Galata Bridge.

 The Galata and Genoese Districts guided walking tour takes around 3 hours and includes a detailed walk-through of the watchtower and its surrounding areas.
 The tour also includes a professional guide, a shopping stop at Istiklal Caddesi, and a visit to the Camondo Steps.